River Dearne: Improvements

 Improvements to water quality through Barnsley highlighted the fact that fish populations did not exist below the discharge from the Lundwood sewage treatment works to the east of Barnsley.
 As the population of Barnsley had increased, the volume of effluent received by the works had increased without a corresponding increase in its ability to treat it.
 In addition, the outfall reached the river along a 440 yd stretch of the Cliffe Bridge Dyke, which had suffered from subsidence.
 This resulted in slow movement along the dyke, which sometimes caused the effluent to become septic before it reached the main channel.
 A major programme of refurbishment was carried out at the works between 1997 and 1998, to improve the quality of discharge.
 The fish populations on the lower river fluctuated, as a result of pollution incidents on the middle river, but by 1994, chub and dace were clearly breeding in the river.
 Breeding was assisted by re-engineering of the channel at Pastures Road, Denaby, which had been straightened in the 1960s after it was affected by subsidence.
 A series of bends were created, which encourage the formation of deep pools and shallow gravel riffles.
 These features are needed by dace and barbel for successful spawning, and prevent young fish from being washed downstream in flood conditions.
 Water quality has continued to improve, and the lower Dearne has become an important venue for angling.

 Further improvements to the Lundwood sewage treatment works began in 2007 to enable it to comply with the Freshwater Fish Directive, and although the site was inundated during the floods of 2007, the scheme, which cost £8 million, was completed in 2008.
-To celebrate the opening of the new works, the poet Ian McMillan was asked to run a poetry workship at Littleworth Grange Primary Learning Centre, where children completed a poem about water treatment for which he supplied the first two lines.
+To celebrate the opening of the new works, the poet Ian McMillan was asked to run a poetry workshop at Littleworth Grange Primary Learning Centre, where children completed a poem about water treatment for which he supplied the first two lines.
 In June 2015, the Environment Agency announced that salmon had returned to the Dearne for the first time in 150 years.
 This follows the opening of a fish ladder at Sprotborough weir in 2014.